TEXT THE DOJO — Info • Videos • Free Intro Class

 Most of our students who have had to defend themselves had less than six months of training at the time.
 One of the paradoxes of martial skill is that once you get genuinely competent and confident, you almost never need to use it.
 The people you’re worried about are very good at identifying who is a potential victim and who is someone that should be avoided.

 Our Dojo is an adult only school.
-Most of our students are 30s-50s.
+Most of our students are 30s-60s.
 We offer admission to good people who have a strong interest in learning real martial arts.
+Just quality people that are good to be around and train with.
 Some new students are complete beginners, Some have Black Belts in other martial arts but want to expand their skills beyond the Martial Sports & Budo Arts to develop more real world self defense skill.

 What are the root martial arts of the skills & training at the Dojo?

-Krav Maga(Israeli), Okinawa Te Karate(Okinawan), Small Circle Jujitsu(Japanese), Wing Chun Kung Fu(Chinese), Kali/Escrima/Arnis(FMA-
+Krav Maga, Okinawa Te Karate, Small Circle Jujitsu, Wing Chun Kung Fu, & Kali/Arnis(FMA-Filipino weapons)

 Why is our Dojo so different in philosophy and training methods compared to regular schools?